Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 - At last compute the network output `y_hat` on the final values to see if the network learned the underlying cosine function.
 Use `matplotlib.pyplot.plot` to plot the noisy signal and the network output $\hat{y}$.

+- Test your code with `nox -r -s test` and run the script with `python ./src/denoise_cosine.py` or by pressing `Ctrl + F5` in Vscode.
+If you are coding on bender the function `matplotlib.pyplot.show` doesn't work if you are not connected to the X server of bender.
+Use e.g. `plt.savefig` to save the figure and view it in vscode.